Coughing at Night? Doctors Explain 7 Possible Causes—and How to Treat Them

-Other telltale symptoms: Your cough gets worse when you’re lying down or eating.
+A GERD-induced cough gets worse when you’re lying down or eating.
 “The classic sign is coughing that starts as soon as you lie down in bed at night,” says Dr. Parsons.
 About 75% of GERD patients with chronic cough have no other symptoms, but if you do they can include heartburn and hoarseness.

 Sounds like: A chronic, hacking cough that produces a lot of mucus, particularly in the morning, Dr. Parsons says.
 COPD, or chronic obstructive pulmonary disease, includes both chronic bronchitis and emphysema; the main cause is smoking.

 COPD coughing gets better as the day progresses.
 Patients with COPD also experience shortness of breath, especially with physical activity; wheezing; fatigue; and chest tightness.